IBMStreams/streamsx.documentation/docs/python/1.6/python-appapi-devguide-2b.md

 ---

-If you are using the IBM Streams add-on for IBM Cloud Private for Data, your applications will be created with Python notebooks.
+If you are using the IBM Streams add-on for IBM Cloud Pak for Data, your applications will be created with Python notebooks.

 The **Rolling Average** sample notebook is a complete application that you can deploy to the IBM Streams add-on instance.

-You can find this Streams notebook on the **Getting started** page in your IBM Cloud Private for Data installation.
+You can find this Streams notebook on the **Getting started** page in your IBM Cloud Pak for Data installation.

 Follow these steps to [import and run the sample](https://docs-icpdata.mybluemix.net/docs/content/SSQNUZ_current/com.ibm.icpdata.doc/streams/streams-notebooks.html).